 On the day of the race, once you’ve arrived, attach your bib to the front of your shirt using the four pins provided with your bib.
 Take a look around our sponsors’ tents prior to the race; listen for the start of the warm-up exercises and then make your way to the start line.

 The route will be easy to follow.
 Not only will there be lots of others going the same direction, but there are distance markers and volunteers along the course route to help you.
 In addition, there is a water station on the route where volunteers hand out water – you can stop for a chat and drink, take a drink and run with it (you throw it to the side – we clean up afterwards!), or keep on running.

 Festivities after the Run

 Plan to stick around after the event as we have door prizes and giveaways.
-Then, following Pride Run, the Vancouver Pride Society take over and turns the afternoon into Sports Day.
-This is where other LGBTQ+ sports leagues from Vancouver and the lower mainland come together to host an array of activities and entertainment, plus there will be options available to purchase a lunch and a beer garden.
+Then, following Pride Run, the Vancouver Pride Society take over and turns the afternoon into Picnic in the Park.
+This is where other LGBTQ+ organizations from Vancouver and the lower mainland come together to host an array of activities and entertainment, plus there will be options available to purchase a lunch and a beer garden.

 If you have any questions at all, please contact us – we’d love to hear from you.